tigerbeetle/tigerbeetle/docs/internals/HACKING.md

 ./zig/zig build vopr
 ```

-To run the VOPR using a specific seed (this gives fully deterministic, reproducible outcome):
+To run the VOPR using a specific seed (this produces a fully deterministic, reproducible outcome):

 ```console
 ./zig/zig build vopr -- 123